Neil Druckmann: Studio leadership (2018–present)

 Druckmann was promoted to co-president of Naughty Dog, serving alongside Wells, on December 4, 2020.
 He was included on the Variety500 list in December 2020, identifying the most influential business leaders in the media industry.
-Druckmann was an executive producer on the film Uncharted (2022).
+Druckmann was an executive producer on the film Uncharted (2022); to promote the film, he appeared on Sony's Creator to Creator series alongside actor Tom Holland, director Ruben Fleischer, and producer Asad Qizilbash.

 With Craig Mazin, Druckmann is a writer and executive producer on the television adaptation of The Last of Us for HBO.
-Druckmann directed the second episode in October and November 2021; he felt his experience reinforced and reflected his experience in directing games.
+Druckmann directed an episode in October and November 2021; he felt his experience reinforced and reflected his experience in directing games.
 Druckmann noted the series was taking the opposite approach to adaptation than Uncharted; while Uncharted tells a new story with moments from the games to give "an Uncharted flavor", The Last of Us is a direct adaptation with minor deviations, allowing alterations such as changing character perspectives in a manner unachievable in an immersive game.
-The series premiered in January 2023 to positive reviews; several critics considered it the best live-action adaptation of a video game.
-Reviewers praised the differences from the original game's narrative implemented by Mazin and Druckmann.
-Several critics praised Druckmann's directing on the second episode; Total Film's Russell praised Druckmann's "keen eye for beauty in this shattered world", citing a shot of a frog on a piano as a standout.
+The series premiered in January 2023 to positive reviews; several critics considered it the best live-action adaptation of a video game and praised the differences implemented by Mazin and Druckmann.
+Several critics praised Druckmann's directing on the second episode; Total Film's Russell praised his "keen eye for beauty in this shattered world", citing a shot of a frog on a piano as a standout.
+Druckmann was nominated for two awards and won one at the Writers Guild of America Awards for the series.

 In December 2021, Druckmann presented Game of the Year at The Game Awards.
-At Summer Game Fest in June 2022, he revealed that he is working on a new game; he later said he was assembling a writers' room for the game, which will be "structured more like a TV show" than any of Naughty Dog's previous projects.
 He had a cameo voice appearance in Return to Monkey Island (2022).
+In April 2023, Druckmann wrote about Hidetaka Miyazaki, president and game director at FromSoftware, for Time's list of 100 influential people, naming Miyazaki's Elden Ring (2022) "a great ambassador for video games".
+In July, Wells announced he would retire from Naughty Dog by the year's end, making Druckmann the studio head and head of creative.
+Druckmann worked on the Last of Us-themed haunted house with Halloween Horror Nights, which ran at Universal Studios Hollywood and Orlando from September to October 2023.
+He had broached the idea in December 2021, and collaborated with Universal, rewriting the script to fit the characters' voices.
+Druckmann received the Andrew Yoon Legend Award at the 13th Annual New York Game Awards in January 2024, and was named among the Los Angeles Times's influential Los Angeles-based creators in June and Variety's top entertainment gaming leaders in November.